threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_0db.md

 # find some node that have 10 GiB of SSD disks
 nodes = zos.nodes_finder.nodes_search(sru=10)

-# pick a node available in the sed pool
+# pick a node available in the chosen pool
 node_id = None
 for node in nodes:
      if node.node_id in pool.node_ids: